Edison International research snapshot

 Fundamental monitor

-Track Q2 2026 earnings, 2026 core EPS guidance, wildfire settlement progress, CPUC proceedings, capital expenditure updates, debt issuance, equity needs, customer affordability data, and Treasury yields.
+Track Q3 2026 earnings, 2026 core EPS guidance, the Eaton Fire bellwether trial scheduled for January 2027, wildfire settlement progress, CPUC proceedings, capital expenditure updates, debt issuance, equity needs, customer affordability data, and Treasury yields.

 Position sizing should reflect that EIX is a capital-intensive utility with legal and regulatory tail risk, not a guaranteed-income instrument or a substitute for personal portfolio planning.